 Collect and evaluate equipment-spanning data from a plethora of sources

-HMI/SCADA software zenon by COPA-DATA is used for developing automation software for HMI in this project.
-Zenon is available in two special editions, that is:
+HMI/SCADA software from zenon i.e. the energy edition, by COPA-DATA is used for developing automation software for HMI in this project.

-Energy Edition: for energy and infrastructure companies

-Pharma Edition: for the pharmaceutical industry

 Zenon Energy Edition (EE) is used for this project, for both server and client.
 Zenon Energy Edition is the industry specific SCADA solution from COPA-DATA especially for power plant automation and substation automation, grid control technology and wind park management.

-The drivers developed by COPA-DATA guarantee adherence to international standards such as IEC 61850/ EC 61400-25, IEC 60870 and DNP3.
+The drivers available in Zenon guarantee adherence to international standards such as IEC 61850/ EC 61400-25, IEC 60870 and DNP3.
 Furthermore, COPA-DATA is SIL 2 certified, thus enabling the implementation of zenon for process visualization and control in safety-critical applications.

 Zenon security features including: